Key-Value Store Using Node.js and Redis

 • Public link: app-mykvstore.cloud.sdu.dk

-Node.js Connectivity: Establishing the interface
+Node.js Connectivity: Establishing the Interface

 Open a terminal window inside the running NGINX instance.